Code-Institute-Submissions/haydal810-Milestone-Project-1/README.md

 As a new visitor to the website, I want to find out about things to do in the area, so I can decide if it's worth my while visiting the area.
 As a new visitor to the website, I want to know if it's possible what accomodation is available locally, in case I decide to stay in the area for longer than a day.

-Wireframes: Link to be provided...
+Wireframes: Link to be provided soon...

 ## Features